 There are two main types of the condition.

 Secondary Raynaud's.
-Also called Raynaud's phenomenon, this form is caused by an underlying problem.
+Also called Raynaud's phenomenon, this form develops because of another health condition.
 Although secondary Raynaud's is less common than the primary form, it tends to be more serious.

-Signs and symptoms of secondary Raynaud's usually appear around age 40, later than they do for primary Raynaud's.
+Symptoms of secondary Raynaud's usually appear around age 40.
+That's later than symptoms appear for primary Raynaud's.

 Causes of secondary Raynaud's include:

 - Connective tissue diseases.
-Most people who have a rare disease that leads to hardening and scarring of the skin (scleroderma) have Raynaud's.
+Most people who have a rare disease that leads to hardening and scarring of the skin, known as scleroderma, have Raynaud's.
 Other diseases that increase the risk of Raynaud's include lupus, rheumatoid arthritis and Sjogren's syndrome.

 - Injuries to the hands or feet.
 Examples include a wrist fracture, surgery or frostbite.